phil-ledgerwood/kc-kali-silat/src/pages/equipment/index.md

 ### Where Do I Get This Stuff?
 Well, some of it is a little more common than others.

 In the Kansas City area, there's [Oddessy Martial Arts Supply](http://oddessy.com/) over in Raytown if you want to buy the gear in person.
 You might check with them before going over there to make sure they have what you want in stock.
+A number of things can also be purchased at sporting goods stores.

 Online, you can buy virtually all of these things from [Amazon](https://amzn.to/2AVt5WJ), which is where I go to buy the basic protective gear.
 I personally prefer the Everlast brand of gear.